BigSoftVideo/DOTEbase/tips.md

 ### How do I backup my DOTEspace? <a id='tip5'></a>

 There is no dedicated autobackup system yet in _DOTEbase_, but you can manually archive the whole DOTEspace as follows:
-- Select the DOTEspace you wish to archive.
 - Select `FILE/EXPORT` from the menu bar to [export the DOTEspace](export.md).
+- Select the DOTEspace you wish to archive from the drop-down list.
 - Select all checkpoints, autobackups, colllections data, Canvas data, clips etc.
 - Export to a safe location on your file system.
+Give it a clear name with a date + time stamp.
 - Then you can safely import the archive at a later point.

 ### How do I add a whole tier with media clips to the Canvas? <a id='tip6'></a>